rdhyee/ScoreDiff/fun_scores/README.md

 The resulting Scriabin .mus files are particularly hideous, so they present a good opportunity to see how much the finished tool can really pick up on.

+There are several options when reading .mus files, but finale is probably the easiest choice.
+You can download finale here: [finale](http://www.finalemusic.com/notepad/default.aspx "finale")

+Unfortunately, it doesn't look like the website above has a linux version, but I'm sure linux user's can find a creative solution.